-When you create an ONVIF user, you automatically enable ONVIF communication.
-Use the username and password for all ONVIF communication with the device.
+When you create an ONVIF account, you automatically enable ONVIF communication.
+Use the account name and password for all ONVIF communication with the device.
 For more information see the Axis Developer Community at axis.com.

-Add user: Click to add a new ONVIF user.
+Add accounts: Click to add a new ONVIF account.

-Username: Enter a unique username.
+Account: Enter a unique account name.

-New password: Enter a password for the user.
+New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example letters, numbers, punctuation, and some symbols.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.

-Repeat password: Enter the same password again
+Repeat password: Enter the same password again.